Jake-King27/Kickstarter-analysis/README.md

 ![this is an image](https://github.com/Jake-King27/Kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 The second analysis was to see how plays were either successful or failed based on the Goal.
-Based on the line chart it appears that
+Based on the line chart it appears that the higher the goal, the less succesful.
 ![this is an image](https://github.com/Jake-King27/Kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

+A challenge I encountered with this project were making sure my formulas were correct as well as figuring out the README file.

 # Kickstarter-analysis
 Performing analysis on Kickstarter data to uncover trends.